cyb3rxp/awesome-soc/management.md

 # Key documents for a SOC
 * Document an **audit policy**, that is tailored of the detection needs/expectations of the SOC:
-  * The document aims to answer a generic question: what to audit/log, on which equipments/OSes/services/apps?
+  * the document aims to answer a generic question: what to audit/log, on which equipments/OSes/services/apps?
   * Take the [Yamato Security work](https://github.com/Yamato-Security/EnableWindowsLogSettings#smbclient-security-log-2-sigma-rules) as an exemple regarding an audit policy required for the Sigma community rules.
   * Don't forget to read the [Microsoft Windows 10 and Windows Server 2016 security auditing and monitoring reference](https://www.microsoft.com/en-us/download/details.aspx?id=52630).
 * Document a **detection strategy**, tailored to the needs and expectations regarding the SOC capabilities.
-  * The document will aim to list the detection rules (SIEM searches, for instance), with key examples of results, and an overview of handling procedures.
+  * The document will aim at listing the detection rules (SIEM searches, for instance), with key examples of results, and an overview of handling procedures.

 # Detection quality assessment
  * **Run regular [purpleteaming sessions](https://about.gitlab.com/handbook/engineering/security/threat-management/red-team/purple-teaming/)** in time!!
    * e.g.: [Intrinsec](https://www.intrinsec.com/purple-team/), [FireEye](https://www.fireeye.fr/content/dam/fireeye-www/regional/fr_FR/services/pdfs/ds-purple-team-assessment.pdf)
    * To do it on your own, recommended tool: [Atomic Red Team](https://github.com/redcanaryco/atomic-red-team)
-   * Don't forge to watermark the offensive tools being used!
+   * Don't forget to watermark the offensive tools being used!
 See [ProtectMyTooling](https://web.archive.org/web/20230209131745/https://mgeeky.tech/protectmytooling/)
  * Picture the currently confirmed detection capabilities thanks to purpleteaming, with tools based on ATT&CK:
    * e.g.: [Vectr](https://github.com/securityriskadvisors/vectr)